PROCESS & FAQs

 Based on the key-points established through our discovery step, I will design and develop a website to best suite your needs.

-During this phase you and I will collaborate on any changes or adjustments needed to get to your happy place.
+During this phase you and I will collaborate on any challenges, changes or adjustments needed to get to your happy place.

 We go live!
 You can share your shiny new website with the world and pat yourself on the back for a job well done.